Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Step-by-Step Sealing Process

-1. **Clean the Surface**:<br>
+1. **Clean the Surface**:
 Remove any dust and debris: from the CNC process using a soft brush or vacuum.
-   Inspect for Imperfections: Check for any rough edges, burn marks, or tool marks.
+Inspect for Imperfections: check for any rough edges, burn marks, or tool marks.
 Sand these areas smooth.
 1. **Apply Sealer with a Brush or Rag**:
 Start with a thin layer.
-Apply evenly, following the wood grain
+Apply evenly, following the wood grain.
 1. **Allow to Dry Fully**:
-   Drying times vary depending on the product (typically 4-24 hours)
+Drying times vary depending on the product (typically 4-24 hours).
 1. **Sand Lightly Between Coats (320+ Grit)**:
-   This removes any dust or imperfections, ensuring a smooth final finish
+This removes any dust or imperfections, ensuring a smooth final finish.
 1. **Apply 2-3 Coats for Maximum Protection**:
-   More coats provide better durability and water resistance, especially for surfaces exposed to moisture
+More coats provide better durability and water resistance, especially for surfaces exposed to moisture.

 ### Sealing Tips & Videos

-> - Always work in a **well-ventilated area** to ensure proper drying and avoid inhaling harmful fumes.<br>
+> - Always work in a **well-ventilated area** to ensure proper drying and avoid inhaling harmful fumes.
-> - Test finishes on **scrap wood** before applying them to your main project.<br>
+> - Test finishes on **scrap wood** before applying them to your main project.
 > - Follow the **manufacturer’s instructions** for all products to ensure the best results.

 |**Video Title**|**Description**|**Duration**| **Link**|